opencontainers/runtime-tools/runtime.md

 Starts a container from a bundle directory.

 * *Flags:* none.
-* *Output:* The process output is printed to stdout and stderr, and the process exits with the delegate process exit code.
+* *Output:* The process output is printed to stdout and stderr, and the process exits with the delegate process's exit code.

 Example:
 ```sh